Problems with Latching On or Sucking

 for certain babies.

-get additional milk through the tube when he or she sucks.
-To do this, a thin feeding
+get additional milk through the tube when they suck.
+To do this, a thin feeding tube

-tube is attached to a syringe and taped to your breast or your finger (finger-feeding).
+is attached to a syringe and taped to your breast or your finger (finger feeding).

 Then you or a helper can gently press the plunger.
 This sends a few drops of milk

-into the baby's mouth if he or she forgets to suck.
-Commercial feeding-tube systems
+into the baby's mouth if they forget to suck.
+Commercial feeding tube systems are

 If using a bottle, bottle nipples with a slower flow rate are often preferred.